 Rockville Pike PRSA

 Since the audit was conducted, MCDOT and MSHA have coordinated to implement pedestrian-related safety improvements, which include the installation of countdown pedestrian signals (CPS) at two intersections (implemented in early 2011), and the widening of 1,600 feet of existing sidewalks.
-MCDOT and MSHA are currently exploring more opportunities for pedestrian, bicycle, and ADA-related improvements.
+MSHA are currently exploring more opportunities for pedestrian, bicycle, and ADA-related improvements.

 View Pedestrian Road Safety Audit Program in a larger map

 For any MCDOT service request or complaint, call 311

 When dialing outside of the county, call 240-777-0311 or submit via their website.

 For website comments or to report website problems or broken links, please email us.
 This email address does not handle service requests or complaints.

 Edison Park Office · Montgomery County Department of Transportation

 100 Edison Park, 4th Floor · Gaithersburg, Maryland 20878 · firstname.lastname@example.org